Skeletons Found In DC Identified As Three Women Missing Since 2006

 A now clear homicide case, the detectives are back to searching for who killed these women.
 At a news conference about the discovery, police said it does not appear that all three women were killed at the same time, but it is possible they were killed by the same person.

-According to DCW 50, no foul play has been linked to the bones but police are using homicide detectives to investigate.
+A previous report from DCW 50 states no foul play had been linked to the bones but police have since ruled their deaths as homicides.

 The first set of remains were found by construction workers who were enlarging a crawl space in the basement of an apartment building on Wayne Place in Congress Heights on April 25.
-The two other sets were found a short time later, sharing a single, shallow grave in woods behind the building, making it clear at least those two probably had the same killer.
+The two other sets were found a short time later, sharing a single, shallow grave in woods behind the building, making it clear at least the two buried together probably had the same killer.

-Adan Escobar, a 42-year-old construction worker who uncovered the remains and took photographs, said at the time that “there were no clothes, no hair, no weapons.
+The man who uncovered the remains, Adan Escobar, said that “there were no clothes, no hair, no weapons.
 Nothing but bones.”

 Detectives are going through all three of the women’s pasts to see if anything links some or all of them.
 They are trying to learn why they were buried on a hilly street lined with boxy red brick apartment buildings.

 Residents of the area are left uncomfortable and without closure still with the discovery.
-A variety of officials like police forensic experts and cadaver dogs combed through the basement of the building and in the expansive woods nearby, where many neighborhood children play upon discovering the bodies.
+Shortly after the discovery of the remains, forensic experts and cadaver dogs combed through the basement of the building and in the expansive woods nearby, where many neighborhood children play.

 Detectives will focus on interviewing people who lived in the building before it was shut down.
 Police admit that may take a long time since the structure was built close to 70 years ago.

-It is unclear how forensics finally identified the bodies or if there was anything in their graves to help them identify them.
+It is unclear how forensics finally identified the bodies or if there was anything in their graves to help identify them.
 No new evidence has yet to be discovered.
-Police continue to search for their killer, hoping the cases will not grow cold again.
+Police continue to search for their killer or killers, hoping the cases will not grow cold again.